Sarthak-10/License_Plate_Recognition/README.md

 xvfb-run python main.py
 ```

-Follow the prompts and instructions to execute specific functionalities, such as:
+The project is able to execute specific functionalities, such as:

 - Recognizing license plates from cropped images
 - Analyzing dominant colors in license plate images
 - Validating and decoding license plate information
 - Training and using the YOLO model for object detection

-## Folder Structure

-- `detect/predict`: Contains video files for license plate detection.
-- `runs`: Stores the outputs generated during model training.
-- `cropped_lp_samples`: Holds cropped license plate images for testing and validation.

 ## Contributing